alagyn/CafeYike/README.md

 # CafeYike
-Successor to the YikeSnake, a revolutionizing Discord Bot
+Successor to the YikeSnake, a revolutionary Discord Bot